stuartherbert/getting-hired/job-advert.md

 ## How To Meet Employers

 As well as advertising roles online, some employers will go out and attend tech conferences and meet-ups, both to spread the word that they're hiring, and on the chance that they will meet people that they would like to hire.
 If you're looking for a job, it's a good idea to start going along to these events.
 They are great opportunities to find out more about a job before you apply, and if you impress an employer, he'll remember you when he receives your application and possibly bump you up towards the front of the interview list.

+If you get the chance to speak at one of these events, you should take it.
+There might be an employer in the audience who is looking for someone who knows about the topic that you talk about; and even if there isn't, most employers will value this experience if they find it on your CV.